garybuckle/garybuckleblog/_posts/coding.md

 ## Setting up your own local development environment

-This does depend on your Operating System which by know you probably know a lot more about anyway, curtesy of the tutorials you have already been thorough.
-While we are on that note, it ods worth pointing out that there is no de fact standard on what is the better development environment.
+This does depend on your Operating System which by now you probably know a lot more about anyway, curtesy of the tutorials you have already been thorough.
+While we are on that note, it is worth pointing out that there is no 'de fact' standard on what is the better development environment.
 If you're a happy Windows user, Mac user or Linux user you're going to be fine.
 I have in my time used all three.
-If you are using Windows then you can start here:
+I have set up a local dev environment on A Mac and Linux and once, a long time ago on Windows.
+I doubt that experience is still relevant though.
+Lets be lazy and lets start with a Mac.
+Lets be even more lazier and install our Web Server using [MAMP](https://www.mamp.info/en/downloads/) What does this do?
+Essentially it serves documents written in HTML to web browsers.
+It does it on your local machine, so instead of the documents travelling through the internet they just get rendered on your local web browser.
+What is the point?
+You can run all of of the technology that a real webserver uses,  locally without any compromise.

-## Resources
+## Additional Resources

 - [Computer Science Data Structure, Algorithm, Angular, React, etc.](https://practice-code.github.io) This is a phenomenal resource!